AmazeeLabs/silverback-mono/packages/composer/amazeelabs/silverback_preview_link/README.md

 # Silverback Preview Link

 Decoupled preview with access token.
 Integrates with Silverback autosave.

-This module is inspired by the [Preview Link](https://www.drupal.org/project/preview_link) module but does not depend on it as the use case is different.
+This module is inspired by [Preview Link](https://www.drupal.org/project/preview_link) but does not depend on it as the use case is different.

 This module
 - is suitable for a decoupled setup
 - handles access based on GraphQL
 - uses silverback_autosave to share instant preview updates